learn-co-students/nyc-mhtn-web-121018/49-redux/README.md

 - [ ] Read `state` in the `store`.
 - [ ] Make a connection b/w Redux and one other concept learned in Mods 1-4 (message passing).

+good
+setState
+modular nature
+props
+being able to reuse the same component in different branches conditional rendering

+bad
+props
+passing a really long distance => removes this entirely same component in different branches => siblings talking to each other

+ehh
+large amounts of state

+Please don't touch the DOM... except for certain cases
+- refs => node

 ## Objectives

 There are two libraries you need to learn to use Redux with React: `redux` && `react-redux`.